nathaniel-m/shopify-app-remix-mongodb/docs/SETUP.md

         - Allowed Redirection URL(s):
           - `https://<your-url>/auth/callback`

+- I use Pino and Betterstack for logging.
+  - Logs are stored in a file `app.log` in the `app` directory and sen to Better Stack
+  - If you do not want to use Better Stack remove the transport in `lib/logger.server.js`
+  - Create a new betterstack account at [Better Stack](https://betterstack.com/logs)
+  - In the Sources Section
+    - Connect Source
+      - Name the Source
+      - Choose Javascript Node for the Platform
+      - Create Source
+  - Make note of the Source token for the .env file later

 - Build your `.env` file based on `.env.example`

   - `SHOPIFY_API_KEY`: App API key. *In the Shopify Partner Dashboard*